Islamic fundamentalism in Iran: Viewpoints

 During Mohammad Khatami's presidency, Mesbah-Yazdi claimed that an unnamed former CIA chief had visited Iran with a suitcase stuffed with dollars to pay opinion-formers.
 He stated, "What is dangerous is that agents of the enemy, the CIA, have infiltrated the government and the cultural services."
 On top of its official budget for Iran, the CIA had given "hundreds of millions of dollars to our cultural officials and journalists," he added, continuing "He made contact with various newspaper chiefs and gave them dollars."
 Nasser Pourpirar claimed that a significant portion of recorded Iranian history was baseless fabrications by Jewish orientalists and Zionists.
 "The whole existence of Pre-Islamic Iran is no more than a Jewish conspiracy and the most important key for analyzing today's world events is the analysis of the ancient "Jewish genocide of Purim."
 Another neoconservative theorist, Mohammad Ali Ramin, believes that contemporary western history (e.g. Holocaust) is all Jewish fabrications.
 He even claimed that Adolf Hitler was a Jew.
 M.A.
 Ramin, Hassan Abbasi, Abbas Salimi Namin and others gave speeches about Jewish conspiracy theory, Iranian and western history following the establishment of Ahmadinejad's government in 2005.
-Abadgaran described itself as a group of Islamic neo-principalists, that has control over the Iranian government.
+Abadgaran described itself as a group of Islamic neo-principlists, that has control over the Iranian government.
 However, it lost the 2006 city council election.

 Abdolkarim Soroush stated that if a people's religious identity becomes more salient than its national identity, fundamentalism rises.
 In other words, fundamentalism can be seen as "identity-ism."
 Many of the religious remarks that are made in Iran, especially from official platforms, rest the inculcation of religious identity.

 Some among Iran's leadership would accept accommodation with the West in exchange for economic and strategic concessions, while others accept isolation.
 Others favor a "Chinese model," which in Iran would open its economy to international investment while maintaining clerical dominance.